DomWilliams0/name-needed/.planning/backlog.md

 	* magma very low down, or it just gets too hot
 	* volcano affects world gen in past
 * finite pregenerated world in xy (planet), infinite in z
+	* wrapping x,y coordinates is a beefy task, for something that doesnt happen very often world loader wraps coords so it never requests slabs out of bounds of the planet chunks are loaded and rendered at their true wrapped positions e.g. if worldsize=8, chunks x=0, x=8, x=-8 are the same chunk entities must be aware of this! all distance checks must take this into account (https://blog.demofox.org/2017/10/01/calculating-the-distance-between-points-in-wrap-around-toroidal-space/) use different base noise for biomes and blend (http://parzivail.com/procedural-terrain-generaion/)
+	* chunk and region resolution should wrap around explicitly/fail in generator. should the world loader wrap coords
 * unique species and settlements with societies to discover in different environments
 	* underground species with no eyes, cave houses
 	* underwater people